Volunteer Nursing Projects in India

 Options for Nursing in India

-Our nursing placements are located in New Delhi.
-The medical team also organises visits to other centres in and around New Delhi including a centre for traditional medicine, a mental health centre and a leprosarium.
+Our nursing placements are located in Jaipur.
+The medical team also organises visits to other centres in and around Jaipur including a centre for traditional medicine, a mental health centre and a leprosarium.
 Normally, once a month an outreach project is organised.
 This can be focused on geriatric care, community health nursing or in tropical diseases.

 A placement specialising in Ayurvedic treatment is also available.
 Nursing placements in India usually involve rotations between different departments, but if you would like to specialise in one area, we can arrange for you to concentrate your time in a particular department at one hospital.